 The prior authorization process for specialty drugs is here to stay.
 Public and private payers are challenged to manage limited drug budgets and will therefore continue to manage access for specialty drugs.
 The claims process for specialty drugs has improved in some provinces with the introduction of electronic claims preparation and submission.
 This has created a more efficient process for all stakeholders in the claims process, including patients.

-From a PSP’s perspective an electronic prior authorization (ePA) solution will solve many of the logistical challenges you face in today’s prior authorization environment and create efficiencies that you can use to your advantage.
+From a prescriber’s perspective an electronic prior authorization (ePA) solution will solve many of the logistical challenges you face in today’s prior authorization environment and create efficiencies that will benefit you and your patients.

-Currently each insurer creates their own unique claim forms for the prior authorization process that must be completed and signed by both physicians and patients.
+Currently each payer creates their own unique claim forms for the prior authorization process that must be completed and signed by both prescribers and patients.
 Criteria and what needs to be included on claim forms can also differ between payers.

-With an electronic prior authorization (ePA) claims experience your job will be more efficient and the prescriber and patient experience will be improved.
-You will be able to help patients access their prescribed medication more quickly than through the current paper-fax based process.
+You will be able to offer your patients an improved prior authorization claims experience and you and patient support programs (PSPs) or drug access navigators (DANs) in the case of cancer drugs, will be able to help patients access their prescribed medication more quickly than through the current paper/fax-based process.